kylewxng/courtex/README.md

 The React app runs on `http://localhost:3000` and proxies queries to `http://localhost:8000` by default.
 For production, set `REACT_APP_API_URL` to your Lambda Function URL in `frontend/.env.production`.

 ## Data Pipeline

-Play-by-play data is pulled from the NBA Stats API and ingested into Supabase.
+Shot data is pulled from the NBA Stats API's play-by-play endpoints and ingested into Supabase.
 Run these once to populate the database:

 ```bash
 # Pull shot data from the NBA API and load into Supabase